 US, China face deep trade, IP differences in high-level talks

-The United States and China launch a critical round of trade talks on Wednesday amid deep differences over U.S. demands for structural economic reforms from Beijing that will make it difficult to reach a deal before a March 2 U.S. tariff hike.

-WASHINGTON: The United States and China launch a critical round of trade talks on Wednesday amid deep differences over U.S. demands for structural economic reforms from Beijing that will make it difficult to reach a deal before a March 2 U.S. tariff hike.
+WASHINGTON: The United States and China launch a critical round of trade talks on Wednesday amid deep differences over US demands for structural economic reforms from Beijing that will make it difficult to reach a deal before a Mar 2 US tariff hike.

-Trump has threatened to raise tariffs on US$200 billion to 25 percent from 10 percent on March 2 if an agreement cannot be reached.
+Trump has threatened to raise tariffs on US$200 billion to 25 per cent from 10 per cent on Mar 2 if an agreement cannot be reached.
 He has also threatened new tariffs on the remainder of Chinese goods shipped to the United States.

 "Clearly on the structural concerns, on forced technology transfer, there remains a significant gap if not a wide chasm between the two sides," a person familiar with the talks told Reuters.

 Chinese officials deny that their policies coerce technology transfers.
-They have emphasized steps already taken, including reduced automotive tariffs and a draft foreign investment law that improves access for foreign firms and promises to outlaw "administrative means to force the transfer of technology."
+They have emphasised steps already taken, including reduced automotive tariffs and a draft foreign investment law that improves access for foreign firms and promises to outlaw "administrative means to force the transfer of technology".

 TEMPERED EXPECTATIONS